colevandersWands/thesis-proposal/README.md

 * _Programming environments_: thonny, alice, blockpy, pyret, blueJ, ...
 * _Non-textual languages_: general purpose blocks, Scratch, BlockPy lego mindstorms, ...

 These strategies/tools/techniques have led to improved learning outcomes in the settings and with the technologies studied.
 However there are very practical limitations to applying these interventions in many contexts outside of formal learning institutions, by non-specialized educators, or by learners themselves.
-Some of these constraints are related to the skills and experience of the individuals involved, while others are placed by the duration, objectives or resources available.
+Some of these constraints are related to the skills and experience of the individuals involved, while others are placed by the duration, objectives or available resources.
 These include:

 * entire curriculums are impractical to adapt to different needs
 * a competent and experienced educator is often required for them to be applied correctly